 Frequently asked questions about the Taurus constellation

-Taurus is a zodiacal constellation located between Aries to the west and Gemini to the east.
+Taurus is a zodiac constellation located between Aries to the west and Gemini to the east.
 It represents a bull and is one of the oldest constellations in the sky, documented by the Babylonians more than 4,000 years ago.
 Its brightest star is Aldebaran, an orange giant that marks the bull’s eye.

 What is the brightest star in Taurus?